Public Health Schools and MPH Programs in West Virginia

 • USDA Rural Development West Virginia State Office: Committed to helping improve the economy and quality of life in all of rural America, the Rural Development State Office provides information about rural development programs and applications for financial assistance.

-• West Virginia Public Health Association: Promotes health and the prevention of illness for all residents of West Virginia.
+• West Virginia Public Health Association: Promotes health and the prevention of illness for all West Virginia residents.

 • WVU Institute for Community and Rural Health: Coordinates rural health education and service opportunities for West Virginia University Health Sciences schools and programs, with a focus on improving the health status of rural populations within the state.